 11:59 pm Eastern Standard Time (EST)

 The online entry system automatically turns off at this date and time and no further entries will be permitted.
-Please do not wait until the last minute to avoid technical issues with web browsers, internet connection, PayPal, etc.!
+Please note your local time if outside EST, and please do not wait until the last minute to avoid technical issues with web browsers, internet connection, PayPal, etc.!

-The Camerata Composition Prize is open for entries to composers anywhere in the world each year from mid-October to mid-December, with winners announced in mid-January of the following year.
+The Camerata Composition Prize is open for entries to composers anywhere in the world each year, with winners announced about a month after the deadline for submissions.
 Our distinguished jury of composition and choral conducting faculty at the University of Cincinnati’s College-Conservatory of Music (CCM) evaluate the anonymously submitted scores.